Rising-Stars-by-Sunshine/STATS201_Aida/code/Readme.md

 ### Visualization 2
 This [file](app2.py) contians the code to run the interactive plot of a Global Distribution Choropleth Map that explores how different countries contribute to energy production.
+Alternatively, go to this [Google Colab](https://colab.research.google.com/drive/1xJ69o6yf3ww4jucHsBnAQGiYUPdj1jWc?usp=sharing)to interact with the plot.

 Variables: country, population, electricity_generation